 Entries are transferable between competitors up to 2 months before the event but must be confirmed with the Exmoor Open Water Swim organisers (for insurance reasons).
-We understand the frustration of injuries and therefore if you become unable to take part in the event for any reason your entry fees may be credited for use on a future Croyde Ocean event within 1 year.
+We understand the frustration of injuries and therefore if you become unable to take part in the event for any reason your entry fees may be credited for use on a future Twin Moors Ltd event within 1 year if an event is taking place.
 This must be notified to us at least 30 days prior to the race date.
 After that no credits or refunds will be permitted.
-If no Croyde Ocean events are organised you will not receive a refund after deferral.
+If no Twin Moors Ltd events are organised you will not receive a refund after deferral.

 Yes.
-You can buy race merchandise during online entry for the event.
-This will be available to collect at registration the night before and next to registration on race day.
-No merchandise will be available to purchase on the day.
+You can buy race merchandise during online entry for the event and via our shop.
+This will be available to collect on race day only.
+A limited amount of merchandise will be available to purchase on the day.